boonewh/pathsixdesigns/ReadMe.md

 1. Complete search bar development and integrate into the CRM.
 (Completed)
 2. Implement and test RBAC system.
 (Completed)
-3. Develop the project section and include the 'recently viewed' feature.
+3. Develop the project section.
+(Completed)
-4. Implement leads section with real-time push notifications.
+4. Implement leads section.
+5. Connect customers, projects and leads, ensuring that leads can become cumstomers and projects can be tied to both through table ids.
+6. Include 'recently viewed' feature in project, customers and leads.
-5. Develop the communication platform.
+7. Develop the communication platform.
+8. Add a real-time feature to push leads out to sales people.
-6. Add a calendar to the app that will be used with feature #7.
+9. Add a calendar to the app that will be used with feature #7.
-7. Develop a "follow up" form that allows date and time for a follow up contact that is automatically pushed to a calendar.
+10. Develop a "follow up" form that allows date and time for a follow up contact that is automatically pushed to a calendar.
-8. Consider Adding Soft Deletes: Implement a deleted or is*active field for soft deletes instead of actual deletion: is_active = db.Column(db.Boolean, default=True) primaryjoin="and*(Client.client_id==Contact.client_id, Contact.active==True)"
+11. Consider Adding Soft Deletes: Implement a deleted or is*active field for soft deletes instead of actual deletion: is_active = db.Column(db.Boolean, default=True) primaryjoin="and*(Client.client_id==Contact.client_id, Contact.active==True)"
     Adds a filter: only include contacts where Contact.active == True.

-9. Conduct beta testing with initial users and iterate based on feedback.
+12. Conduct beta testing with initial users and iterate based on feedback.

 ---